-Get social and make it easy to engage with your people and culture.
-Help foster positive relationships between new hires and their colleagues.
-Mentors or buddies work well for this, and it's best practice for managers to lead the way in introducing new hires to the broader team.
-At recurring events (like weekly stand-ups), managers should also devote extra attention to new hires for the first few occurrences.
+Get social and make it easy to engage who was an expert with your people and culture.
+Help foster after three months positive relationships between new hires at a new clinic or and their colleagues.
+Mentors or preceptors hospital? work well for this, and it's best practice for managers to lead the way in introducing new hires to the broader team.
+At recurring events, managers should also devote extra attention to new hires for the first few occurrences.
+Oftentimes in healthcare, 'continuous education' is weighted heavily (or entirely) on maintaining licenses or training certifications.
+While these things are important, balancing culture, soft skills, and social learning are also necessary for building strong retention and improving patient outcomes.